WFNS Fellowship

 Die Tübinger Universitätsklinik für Neurochirurgie und die “World Federation of Neurosurgical Societies” (WFNS) vergeben jährlich drei Stpendien über jeweils vier Monate für junge Neurochirugen aus Entwicklungsländern.

-Report on clinical activities at the department of neurosurgery, university hospital tübingen
+Report on clinical activities at the department of neurosurgery, university hospital tübingen, under

 Dr Campbell Francis Chukwuebuka MBBS, FWACS, MRCS (England)